 With so many new technologies and applications coming out every day, it is hard to know what they are and how to differentiate between them.
 It’s often easiest to lump the unfamiliar into something that seems similar enough.

-That is what often happens with Arweave and Filecoin (or new projects like Sia, Storj, Tardigrade and Space).
+That is what often happens with Arweave and Filecoin (or new projects like Sia and Storj).
 People assume that they are all part of a next generation of data storage built on blockchain technology, so they must essentially be the same.
 Right?

 However, if we dig a little deeper into Arweave and Filecoin we will see that they are actually trying to do something quite different from each other.